Home | Site Index | Disclaimer | Email Me!

 Edmund Burke

-You will note that there are a lot of pundits who will tell you what you can and cannot do with patterns, licensed fabrics, embroidered images, pictures, and descriptions, but none can point you to specific court cases or federal law that supports their claims.
 We can and we do.
-What we find particularly galling are the people who make claims such as "designers can put restrictions on use if they want" and "I think if it is actually printed on the fabric, you should respect the copyright wishes of the designer" without considering the legal ramifications.
+What we find particularly galling are the people who make claims such as "designers can put restrictions on use if they want" and "I think if it is actually printed on the fabric [or product], you should respect the copyright wishes of the designer" without considering the legal ramifications.
 Once the item is sold why should someone be able to control what you do with it?
 The First Sale Doctrine says they can't.
 But, there are some logical restrictions.
-You cannot misrepresent the item when you resell it.
-We started these web pages in 2001 and we have yet to have anyone provide us with court cases or federal law backing their false claims.
+You cannot misrepresent the item when you resell it, and so forth.
+We started these web pages in 2002 and we have yet to have anyone provide us with court cases or federal law backing their false claims or refuting our claims.
+We have not had to remove a single page or change a single expressed opinion.
+Zero in over eight years.

 It's been our experience that the lawyers who represent these companies are either ignorant, just plain indifferent to case histories and present law, or lie their collective asses off in order to promote the improper and illegal activities of their clients.
 We have run up against more than one of these lawyers.
 They use their position to twist the wording, not the intent, of the law to the absolute favor of the clients with a total disregard for the rights of others and the wording and intent of the law.
-The companies, lawyers, and individuals enshrined here are so because in our opinion they deserve it.
+The companies, lawyers, and individuals enshrined here are so because, in our opinion, they deserve it.

-The lawyers, and companies, won't back off because they have the power of intimidation and the Force of VeRO (the Dark Side) behind them.
+The lawyers, and companies, won't back off because they have the power of intimidation and the Force of VeRO (a.k.a. the Dark Side) behind them.
 They actually seem to enjoy beating the small seller down.
 They don't care about the reality of the free market place.
 They won't back off until confronted by a federal lawsuit filed against them.

 We should point out that not all actions taken by VeRO members are illegal.
 There are cases of infringement that are terminated and should have been terminated.
-It's the many abuses, way too many abuses, that are the issue.
-In our opinion, these companies deserve to be in the Hall of Shame because they are, or have, used what we believe are questionable tactics to interfere with what we feel are legitimate auctions or actions.
+It is the many abuses, way too many abuses, that are the issue.
+In our opinion, these companies deserve to be in Tabberone's Trademark And Copyright Abusers' Hall Of Shame because they are, or have, used what we believe are highly questionable, or down-right illegal, tactics to interfere with what we feel are legitimate auctions or actions.
 In some cases, the lawyer is inducted as a co-member.
 Outlets that distribute what we feel is distorted and/or incorrect information, passing it off as law, concerning trademarks and copyrights are included as well.
 One publication giving its readers false information damages countless innocent users because the incorrect interpretation gets passed along to others.

 Alphabetically listed.